jadecobra/python_tdd_exercises/source/how_to/calculator.rst

   >    return x / y
   E    ZeroDivisionError: division by zero

-:doc:`Exceptions </how_to/exception_handling_programs>` like ZeroDivisionError_ break execution of a program.
+:ref:`Exceptions<Exceptions>` like ZeroDivisionError_ break execution of a program.
 No code will run past the line that causes an :doc:`Exception </how_to/exception_handling_programs>` when it is raised which means I have to take care of this error, so I do not have random failures in the test

 .. _test_division_green_1: